 When it comes to healthcare, for routine things, it’s usual for RVers to find a family doctor in their domicile state.
 That way, they can return to see the doctor for prescriptions, exams, and other mundane healthcare items.
 It’s important, too, to have adequate health insurance so that you and your family members can go to the emergency room where you’re actually staying.
 Having insurance will also give you peace of mind if you need to be admitted to the hospital for any reason.

 You’ll also need a job while you’re either on the road or staying at a long-term RV campground.
 Remote work is the No. 1 method of earning a living while in your RV for the long term.
 You can, however, also seek seasonal work where you stay or even work for the campground owners in lieu of paying campsite fees.
 It’s a good idea to make sure that your RV has a mobile hotspot with reliable internet so that you can continue to work even if you’re in an area without Wi-Fi signal.
-Remember to maintain secure online banking apps and/or be customers of a bank with branches in the most states possible so that you always have access.
+Remember to maintain secure online banking apps and/or be customers of a bank with branches in many states so that you always have access.

 RVing in New York FAQs